‘Surgery was a success’; NLRPD Officer Tommy Norman has second successful heart surgery - NewsBreak

 It was less than two weeks ago when Norman shared the shocking news that he had experienced a heart attack and had undergone a first heart procedure when a stent was put in to address blockage.North Little Rock PD Officer Tommy Norman recovering after heart attack

-Speaking to KARK 4 News just days later, Norman said the news “still hasn’t sunk in” and that he planned on listening to some family advice.
+Speaking to FOX 16 News just days later, Norman said the news “still hasn’t sunk in” and that he planned on listening to some family advice.

 “My mom had been telling me, and even Alyssa before she passed away, that it was time to slow down.
 Obviously, me being the stubborn person I am, I never listened,” Norman said.
 “But I can tell you now that I will be listening.
 My family, they count on me, my wife, the community.”‘If I would have waited I wouldn’t be here today’; Officer Tommy Norman gives update after heart attack

-Everyone at KARK 4 News wishes Officer Norman a speedy and successful recovery!Copyright 2022 Nexstar Media Inc. All rights reserved.
+Everyone at FOX 16 News wishes Officer Norman a speedy and successful recovery!Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.